Read time: 5 minutes

 - Add a number of influencers to a Close Friends list on Instagram, feed them tailored content that deepens their interest and commitment to your cause, and inspire them to repost your content to their own Instagram Stories.
 This also works on Twitter!

-- Stay tuned for our post on launching and managing social groups.
+- Check out our post on launching and managing social groups.
 It’s just too much to fit here!

 - Ask influencers to do something real for you.
 Use follows, comments, and direct messages (nothing like good old fashioned cultivation!) to get on influencers’ radar and engage them in your ask.
 Be straightforward and direct about making asks, and why their voice is so important to your organization in this moment.
 To fast-track, pay them straight-up using myriad paid tools out there that match your organization to influencers and allow you to pay per post.
 Engage them in big and little ways: